 So the rise of the secular in this sense, and awareness of it, can assist faith communities in better grasping the transitions they are undergoing.
 Decline is not the story, and in a way not even a story at all.
 Instead, in a secular age, the story is the expansion and diversification of the plausible.
 In secularity, self-sufficient humanism is on the rise; secularity, stability and considered commitment to belief remains an option; and in secularity, increased devotion remains as yet another option in response to the increasing contestability of any particular system of belief.

 With this greater diversity of plausible systems of belief, it becomes increasingly difficult to discern appropriate methods for presenting the plausibility of any given system.
 Charles Taylor, in his A Secular Age, makes the attempt via a lengthy exposition of the era of secularity he perceives, and then an impassioned plea for the catholic faith he holds dear.
-He argues “the best way to speak to one’s own era, and to read the signs of the times, is to be deeply rooted in the whole tradition of the Church, through many epochs and civilizations” (At the Limits of the Secular, viii.).
+In a follow-up work, he argues “the best way to speak to one’s own era, and to read the signs of the times, is to be deeply rooted in the whole tradition of the Church, through many epochs and civilizations”.
 However, “this doesn’t make the task easy.
 Indeed, those great theologians (from Vatican II) may turn out to be a hard act to follow.
 In fact, certain tendencies in the contemporary world may render our task even harder.
 For instance, Vincent Miller explores in depth a trend to fragmented, narrowly defined, and often mutually hostile identities which is encouraged by the present shape of the electronic public sphere.
-This does not create a propitious environment for a sacramental union, uniting people of very different cultures, who feel bound to each other and want to know each other more” (ix.)
+This does not create a propitious environment for a sacramental union, uniting people of very different cultures, who feel bound to each other and want to know each other more”.

 Do we want to know each other more?
-One assumption of the present work is that we do, although this desire to know others more arises from a more basic impulse—to be known.
+One assumption of this essay is that we do, although this desire to know each other arises from a more basic impulse—to be known.
 Christians lamenting the loss of Christendom, in their fear and anger and confusion, just want to be understood.
 But so do the newly secular, the atheist, the agnostic, the neo-Pagan, the immigrant.
 The rise of the secular introduces the complex scenario in which a larger range of worldviews present themselves, seeking our attention, and so while we ourselves are hoping to be understood, even hoping to understand ourselves, the demands of the multiple require not only our sympathy and attention but also our own openness to greater complexity of thought.

 No wonder then, an observable trend toward more fragmented, narrowly defined, and mutually hostile identities.
 Such fragmentation and even hostility may be the best survival strategy, attempts to bunker down in communities small enough to know, safely and sufficiently likeminded enough to decrease the challenge of contested plausibility structures.
 Make the community small enough and the walls high enough and one might even get the illusion that the world is all that is contained within one’s self-constructed hermetic space.